LassoSoft/LassoGuide/lasso_guide_source/operations/encryption.rst

    securely and decrypted later.

 MD5
-   This is a one-way encryption algorithm that is often used to verify file integrity.
+   This is a one-way cryptographic hash algorithm that is often used to verify file integrity.
 MD5 is generally considered unsuitably weak for security purposes.

 SHA1
-   This is a one-way encryption algorithm that is often used for passwords.
-   There is no way to decrypt data which has been encrypted using SHA1.
+   This is a one-way cryptographic hash algorithm that is often used for passwords.
+There is no way to decode data which has been hashed using SHA1.

 .. method:: encrypt_blowfish(plaintext, -seed::string)

-   Encrypts a string using an industry-standard BlowFish algorithm.
+   Encrypts a string using the industry-standard BlowFish algorithm.
 Accepts two parameters, a string to be encrypted and a ``-seed`` keyword with the key or password for the encryption.
 It returns an encrypted bytes object.

-   The BlowFish methods are not binary-safe.
-The output of the method will be truncated after the first null character.
-It is necessary to use `encode_base64`, `encode_hex`, or `encode_utf8` prior to encrypting data that might contain binary characters using this method.
+   The BlowFish methods are not binary-safe, so the output of the method will be truncated after the first null character.
+It is necessary to use `encode_base64`, `encode_hex`, or `encode_utf8` prior to using this method to encrypt data that might contain binary characters.

 .. method:: decrypt_blowfish(ciphertext, -seed::string)

-   Decrypts a byte stream encrypted using the industry standard BlowFish algorithm.
+   Decrypts a byte stream encrypted using the industry-standard BlowFish algorithm.
 Accepts two parameters, a byte stream to be decrypted and a ``-seed`` keyword parameter with the key or password for the decryption.
    Returns a decrypted bytes object.